Glossary

 Payment fraud is the act of making a transaction with fraudulent details.
 The victim can be an individual or a business.

-A payment life cycle covers the entire act of processing a transaction.
-Payment life cycles differ depending on the payment method.
+A payment lifecycle covers the entire act of processing a transaction.
+Payment lifecycles differ depending on the payment method.
 Currently, the most common payment methods are credit or debit card.

 Payment Orchestration